atgu/ukbb_pan_ancestry/website/docs/hail-format.md

 - Summary statistics MatrixTable: `gs://ukb-diverse-pops-public/sumstats_release/results_full.mt` (12.78 T)
 - Meta-analysis MatrixTable: `gs://ukb-diverse-pops-public/sumstats_release/meta_analysis.mt` (12.54 T)

-We also provide the following derived datasets for convenience:

-- Lambda GC per phenotype Table: `gs://ukb-diverse-pops-public/sumstats_qc_analysis/lambda/lambdas_full.ht` (878 K)
+These are also available on Amazon S3:

+- Summary statistics MatrixTable: `s3://pan-ukb-us-east-1/sumstats_release/results_full.mt` (12.78 T)
+- Meta-analysis MatrixTable: `s3://pan-ukb-us-east-1/sumstats_release/meta_analysis.mt` (12.54 T)

 ### Requester pays

-Note that the files in this bucket are "requester pays."
+Note that the files in the Google Cloud Storage bucket are "requester pays."
 In order to compute over these files or download them, you will need to specify a project which may be billed for access and download costs.
 The data are stored in a US multi-region bucket: thus, access to the dataset is free for use for Compute Engine instances started within US regions, as well as for full downloads within the US and Canada.
 When performing large analyses on the dataset, we suggest "bringing the compute to the data" and starting a VM or Dataproc cluster in a US region.
 You can browse the directory structure in a requester pays bucket with the `-u` flag (and note the `hl.init` call below to access the data using Hail):

 ```
 gsutil -u your_project_id ls gs://ukb-diverse-pops-public/sumstats_release